cloudfoundry/app-autoscaler/README.md

 ### System requirements

-* Java 8 or above
+* Java 11 or above
+* Docker
 * [Apache Maven][b] 3
 * [Cloud Foundry cf command line][f]
 * Go 1.15 or above

 ### Database requirement

 The `App-AutoScaler` supports Postgres and MySQL.
 It uses Postgres as the default backend data store.
-To download and install, refer to [PostgreSQL][p] and [MySQL][m] web site.
+These are run up locally with docker images so ensure that docker is working on your system before running up the tests.

 ### Setup